wireapp/wire-server-deploy/offline/single_hetzner_machine_installation.md

 ~ ❯ cd wire-server-deploy/ansible
 ~ ❯ ansible-playbook hetzner-single-deploy.yml -i root@$HETZNER_IP, --diff
 ```
 Please note and include the trailing comma when invoking the playbook.
+Playbook execution might take a few minutes, especially when downloading and unpacking a new artifact.

 The playbook will install baseline defaults (packages, firewall, SSH config, SSH key(s), user(s)), download & extract wire-server-deploy and download the specified ubuntu ISO.
 The playbook is written to be idempotent; eg. files won't be redownloaded as long as they already exist on the target host.
 Deploying a new version of "wire-server-deploy" is as easy as removing the folder from the target host and updating the "artifact_hash" variable in the playbook.